fresheneesz/buildModules/README.md

 `build-modules`
 ============

+**DEPRECATED** - I highly recommend using [webpack](https://github.com/webpack/webpack) over browserify or any browserify-derived modules (like `build-modules`).
+Webpack is eaiser to develop in than browserify, and creates more efficient bundles.

 Builds modules of different formats from a CommonJS (node.js style) source file.
 Builds AMD and traditional globalized browser module pattern files, minified and non-minified.

 Install